Ghost Quartet: Productions

 The piece premiered in 2014 at the Bushwick Starr.
 The production starred Brent Arnold, Brittain Ashford, Gelsey Bell, and Dave Malloy, and was directed by Annie Tippe.
 Christopher Bowser was the production designer and James Harrison Monaco was the dramaturg.

-The show was remounted at the McKittrick Hotel, home of Sleep No More, in January 2015 and ran through May of 2015.
+The show was remounted at the McKittrick Hotel, home of Sleep No More, in January 2015 and ran through May 2015.
 Throughout 2015 the show went on tour, playing at various venues in New York State including Mt.
 Tremper Arts in Mt.
 Tremper NY (July 2015), American Repertory Theater's Club Oberon in Cambridge, MA (September 2015), San Francisco's Curran Theatre (October 2015), and the Edinburgh Festival Fringe (August 2016).

 The show was also presented for a month-long engagement at the New York Theatre Workshop in October 2017, where it launched the inaugural season of Next Door at NYTW, a "new works program that provides a creative home for artists and theatre companies who produce their own work" in a 75-seat black box theater space.
 As stated on Gelsey Bell's Instagram, the run sold out within half an hour.
-Additional tickets were added for November 2017.
+Additional tickets were added for November 2017 and the show toured to the Seattle Theatre Group in January 2018.

 The Chicago premiere of Ghost Quartet was presented from July 12 through August 17, 2019, by Black Button Eyes Productions.
+The cast included Rachel Guth, TJ Anderson, Alexander Ellsworth, and Amanda Raquel Martinez, who won a Joseph Jefferson Award for Best Performance in a Principal Role (Musical).
+The Production was also nominated for Best Production of a Musical, Best Ensemble, Best Direction of a Musical for Ed Rutherford, Best Music Direction for Nick Sula, and Best Projection Design for G "Max" Marvin IV.

 An Australian production premiered in Melbourne's Gasworks Arts Park on August 14, 2019, by the Antipodes Theatre Company featuring David Butler, Melissa David, Patrick Schnur and Willow Sizer.
 This production was revived in November 2021 at the Meat Market Stables in North Melbourne with returning cast members David Butler, Patrick Schnur and Willow Sizer and new cast member, HaNy Lee.
+The production was revived again in January 2025, playing Sydney's Hayes Theatre with returning cast members Butler, Lee and Sizer being joined by Cameron Bajraktarevic-Hayward.
+Understudies for this Sydney season were Sam Hamilton, Charlotte Kerr and Felix Star.

 Ghost Quartet made its Canadian debut in Toronto on October 5, 2019, presented by Crow's Theatre and Eclipse Theatre Company, directed by Marie Farsi and featuring Beau Dixon, Hailey Gillis, Kira Guloien, and Andrew Penner.

 Ghost Quartet premiered in London as the inaugural production of the newly refurbished Boulevard Theatre on October 24, 2019, and closed on January 4, 2020.

-The show was performed at Oberlin College on February 3, 2023.
+In June 2025, the original stars Malloy, Arnold, Ashford, and Bell will reunite at Green-Wood Cemetery for three performances in honor of the ten year anniversary since the premiere.